jyotil-raval/interview-questions/ReactJS/02 Intermediate Level.md

 > _Conclusion_: Using a combination of development tools tailored to the project's requirements and technology stack is essential for enhancing code quality, improving developer productivity, and delivering reliable and maintainable software solutions.
 By integrating these tools into the development workflow, developers can foster collaboration, enforce coding standards, and achieve higher code quality and reliability.

-## Intermediate 32> Name the hooks that are used to add some rules before committing the code?
+## 32> Name the hooks that are used to add some rules before committing the code?

 > _Purpose_: Git hooks are scripts that run automatically before or after certain Git events, such as committing code changes, pushing commits to a remote repository, or merging branches.
 These hooks allow developers to enforce rules, perform actions, or execute custom scripts to maintain code quality and project standards.